by John Ellis

 It doesn’t take a proverbial rocket scientist to realize that whatever propositional statement passes your lips after the “well, I disagree because” should be disregarded by the actual architectural engineers whose conversation you just interrupted.
 Your opinions and beliefs about the best materials to use when constructing skyscrapers on soft clay instead of soil with lots of gravel carries no authority, especially in conversation with the actual experts, and you do not have the right to have your opinions and/or beliefs heard, much less considered.
 I’m sure that everyone who works in a cubicle or office in a skyscraper will offer their hearty “amen.”

 Thinking through the possible rejoinders, the most likely candidate will be to point out that experts can be wrong.
 Of course.
 Absolutely.
-And, for good measure, well, duh.
+And, for good measure, I’ll throw in a “well, duh,” too.

 But think about it.
 What’s good for the goose is good for the gander, right?
 If the experts can be wrong, and most people do not believe themselves to be infallible – no doubt, you don’t believe yourself to be infallible regarding the field you’re best at – then it stands to reason that there is an even greater likelihood that you’ll be wrong more often and with greater potential consequences, especially regarding highly specialized, complex fields like architectural engineering and, yes, vaccinology, than the experts.